LucaClaessens/stille-disco-sapper/README.md

 ## Getting started
 To get started with local development, ensure [netlify CLI](https://docs.netlify.com/cli/get-started/#installation) is installed globally.

 Start off by running `npm install`, this will install packages for all projects.
+As of now it's unfortunately required to use npm instead of yarn, because the system that caches node-modules in netlify is incompatible with yarn (read: using yarn seems to crash the CI/CD pipeline).

-After gaining login credentials to the stille disco project, ensure that you have linked the netlify CLI to the `stille-disco-sapper` project.
+After gaining login credentials to the stille disco project, ensure that you have linked the netlify CLI to the `stille-disco-sapper` project by using `netlify link`.

-Once taken care of, running `netlify dev` from the root directory of the project should spin up both the CMS and a development server, proxied by netlify so serverless functions can be accessable from the dev environment.
+Once that is taken care of, running `netlify dev` from the root directory of the project should spin up both the CMS and a development server, proxied by netlify so serverless functions can be accessable from the dev environment.

 If you run into issues, troubleshoot the [netlify dev docs](https://docs.netlify.com/cli/get-started/#netlify-dev).